 During the vulnerability analysis phase, SecureState attempts to determine what physical vulnerabilities of the evaluated controls are present.
-Included in this phase are questions to the client regarding recent physical security incidents as well as security concerns from the client themselves.
+Included in this phase are questions for the client regarding recent physical security incidents as well as the client's security concerns.
 SecureState uses this information to determine if certain controls need to be improved; or if a new technology can assist with mitigating threat agents identified from Phase I.

 Phase V – Reporting:

 As part of the deliverable, SecureState provides a report which contains a short, graphical summary aimed at senior management, a narrative body which details major findings and a detailed findings section aimed at technical staff.
 SecureState also provides a closing call and a high-level executive presentation to summarize the penetration test; as well as provide an opportunity to ask questions about the engagement.